fenago/ernesto-spark-databricks/Lab_2.md

 ## Do While Loop

-Now, enter into the paste mode again and execute the following code to perform a do while loop.
+Now, execute the following code to perform a do while loop.

-`:paste`

-**Note:** After pasting following code in the scala terminal, Press  `Ctrl` + `D` to run code.
+**Note:** After pasting following code in the notebook, Press  `Shift` + `Enter` to run code.

 ```
 var i = 0